-PRECAUTIONS, SAFETY & CLEANING RECOMMENDATIONS
+PRECAUTIONS, SAFETY AND CLEANING RECOMMENDATIONS

-PRECAUTIONS & SAFETY
+PRECAUTIONS AND SAFETY

-- · Window insect screens are not security devices and will not prevent a child or anyone from falling through. - Never mix cleaners or solvents.
-This may be dangerous as well as ineffective. - Use help when working with a large window sash or patio door panel to avoid injury. - Use proper/safe equipment and precautions when cleaning and servicing the exterior side of windows above ground level. - · If using commercial cleaning or finishing products or solvents, carefully read and follow safety instructions, warnings, cautions and disposal instructions on manufacturer's labels.
+- Some windows have opening control devices installed to help prevent falls, while allowing full operation when manually released.
+Know how to operate these devices before an emergency occurs.
+See the full Safety and Operating Instructions at www.jeld-wen.com. - Window insect screens are not security devices and will not prevent a child or anyone from falling through. - Never mix cleaners or solvents.
+This may be dangerous as well as ineffective. - Use help when working with a large window sash or patio door panel to avoid injury. - Use proper/safe equipment and precautions when cleaning and servicing the exterior side of windows above ground level. - If using commercial cleaning or finishing products or solvents, carefully read and follow safety instructions, warnings, cautions and disposal instructions on manufacturer's labels.
 Wear appropriate safety gear (e.g. clothing, goggles, gloves) and provide plenty of ventilation. - Immediately clean spills. - Most solvents are flammable and/or toxic and must be handled with extreme care.
 Do not use near open flame, sparks, or electrical motors.